theAkito/nim-quickcrypt/README.md

   # Set path to config binary file.
   configBinFile = getCurrentDir() / "conf.bin"

+# Echo the content of the now decrypted config file.
+echo decryptedConfig

-# Encrypt string and write to File.
+# Encrypt string and write to text File.
-writeCryptFile(configTextFile, getsecretConfig, key)
+writeCryptFile(configTextFile, secretConfig, key)

 # Encrypt file.
 encryptFile(configBinFile, key)

+# Echo the encrypted file.
+# All encrypted content is base64 encoded, so no weird characters
+# or otherwise ugly and inconvenient representations.
+echo configBinFile.readFile()

-# Decrypt file and echo its content.
+# Decrypt file and replace the encrypted file.
-echo decryptFile(configBinFile, key)
+configBinFile.writeFile(decryptFile(configBinFile, key))
 ```

 ## Where